ahmedmuhi/kcna-study-guide/README.md

-# KCNA Exam Companion: Pass the Kubernetes & Cloud Native Associate Certification
+# KCNA Exam Companion: Your Path to Kubernetes Certification

-Welcome to your complete, no-fluff study companion for the KCNA exam.
+**Ready to prove your cloud native knowledge and boost your career?** This complete, no-fluff study companion will take you from Kubernetes novice to KCNA certified.

-This guide is built by a fellow learner and cloud-native practitioner (👋 hi, I’m Ahmed) who wanted a better, focused, and momentum-driven way to prepare — and is sharing it openly to help others.
+Built by Ahmed Muhi (👋 hi!), a cloud native practitioner who wanted a better, focused way to prepare—and is now sharing it openly to help others succeed.

 > This is not just a list of links.
 This README **is your roadmap**.
-Read it from top to bottom, and you’ll have everything you need to start preparing for KCNA today.
+Follow it from top to bottom, and you'll have everything you need to confidently pass the KCNA exam.

 ---

-## What This Is
+## 🎯 What This Is

 A self-paced, open-source study guide designed to:
-- Help you pass the KCNA exam with confidence
+- **Help you pass** the KCNA exam with confidence (75% passing score)
-- Focus only on what matters (based on the CNCF exam blueprint)
+- **Focus only on what matters** (based on the CNCF exam blueprint)
-- Provide curated learning resources, articles, hands-on exercises, and conceptual checkpoints
+- **Build practical knowledge** through curated resources and hands-on exercises
-- Track your progress through clear **phases** and **domains**
+- **Track your progress** through clear phases aligned with exam domains

 > 🧭 This README includes the full study plan — no folder-hunting required.

 ---

-## KCNA Exam Summary
+## 📊 KCNA Exam Summary

 | **Feature**           | **Details**                                           |
 |----------------------|-------------------------------------------------------|